-The governability law, passed on July 31, 2013, used the Knesset legislation to raise the electoral threshold from 2% to 4%.
-This were to limit new small parties from running for elections, aiding stability of the party system, but it was mainly designed to threaten the Arab parties as those parties that passed the 2% threshold and were represented in the Knesset – Ra’am-Ta’al with 4 MKs, Balad with 3 and Hadash with 4 – were highly unlikely to pass the new 4% threshold.
-In the discussion at the Knesset, the Arab MKs used their one minute of reaction to the law to stand silently, with masking-tape on their lips, to symbolize the racial outcomes which the new governability law involved.
+The governability law, passed by the Knesset on July 31, 2013 raised the electoral threshold from 2% to 4%.
+This was ostensibly designed to limit new small parties from running for elections and improve the stability of the multi-party system, but it was actually mainly intended to disempower Arab parties, as it was these parties that had barely passed the 2% threshold and were represented in the Knesset.
+In future elections, Ra’am-Ta’al with 4 MKs, Balad with 3 MKs and Hadash with 4 MKs were all highly unlikely to pass the new 4% threshold.
+In the discussion at the Knesset, the Arab MKs used their one minute of reaction to the law to stand silently, with masking-tape on their lips, to symbolize the racial marginalization represented by the new governability law.
 The spirit of governability did not end with the electoral threshold.
-Netanyahu, on his part, had led major electoral changes in the hope to remain prime minister under his trial with no majority over the four cycles of elections 2019-21.
-He invented the two standing prime-ministers’ idea, legislated to allow the national unity government between him and Gantz, ensuring that Netanyahu would enjoy the status of a prime minister after the rotation, in the event that Gantz is a prime minister in office.
-The event was not to be.
-He also hoped to have a majority to run direct elections for prime minister only, when the results of the 2021 elections reflected, yet again, a tie between his national camp and his rivals.
+Netanyahu, for his part, had spearheaded major electoral changes in the hope of remaining Prime Minister during his trial, even with no clear majority emerging over the four elections cycles between 2019–2021.
+Netanyahu invented the two rotating Prime Ministers idea and legislated the establishment of a national unity government between him and Gantz, ensuring that he would enjoy the status of a Prime Minister after the rotation in the event that Gantz became Prime Minister first.
+This was not to be.
+He also hoped to have a majority to have direct elections for Prime Minister only when the results of the 2021 elections reflected, yet again, a tie between his nationalist camp and his rivals.